 Generally, cables are put inside ‘conduit’.
-This is black, plastic trunking if part of the cable run is down one of your external walls.
+This is generally black, plastic trunking if part of the cable run is down one of your external walls.

 If inside, the cable is often in white trunking.

-Sometimes the installation team will bring all the equipment with them when they arrive in their vans.
+Often the installation team will bring all the equipment with them when they arrive in their vans.

 Solar panels, inverter, mounting kit, cables, etc.

-Often, though, the equipment will be delivered separately.
+Sometimes, though, the equipment will be delivered separately.
 A truck will arrive on the day of the installation, bringing all the equipment direct from the supplier.